bor3ham/mireco/README.md

 >
 >\- Luke Hodkinson

+Looking for a Mireco interface but styled to your favourite web theme?
+Check out our styled
+wrappers:

+- [Bootstrap Mireco][1]

-Check out the [live demo page here][1].
+Check out the [live demo page here][2].

-It intends to be a simple example html implementation of a `React` interface that adheres to the following guidelines:
+Above all else, Mireco aims to be the best interface for dealing with input components.
+All components adhere to the following guidelines:

 ## React Interface Philosophy